yaronkaikov/scylla/docs/dev/docker-hub.md

 ## What is ScyllaDB ?

 ScyllaDB is a high-performance NoSQL database system, fully compatible with Apache Cassandra.
-ScyllaDB is released under the GNU Affero General Public License version 3 and the Apache License, ScyllaDB is free and open-source software.
+If you are using ScyllaDB Enterprise, you are operating under the [ScyllaDB Proprietary Software License Agreement](https://www.scylladb.com/scylladb-proprietary-software-license-agreement/) and “Evaluation License”

 > [ScyllaDB](http://www.scylladb.com/)